 This course provides an introduction to the roles of the nurse in healthcare systems, as well as profession related and patient care concepts important to nursing practice.
 Emphasis is placed on the knowledge and skills needed to provide patient-centered safe, quality care.
 The theoretical foundation for basic assessment and nursing skills is presented, and the student is given an opportunity to demonstrate these skills in a clinical laboratory setting.
 An introduction to the nursing process provides a decision-making framework to assist students in developing effective clinical judgment skills.

-Prerequisites: MATH1320, ENGL1310, BIOL1111, BIOL1121, BIOL1310, BIOL1320, BIOL1330, PSYC1320
+MATH1320, ENGL1310, BIOL1111, BIOL1121, BIOL1310, BIOL1320, BIOL1330, PSYC1320

-NRSG2360: Health Assessment Across the Lifespan Credit Hours: 3.00 Clock Hours: 30/30/0
+NRSG2360: Health Assessment Across the Lifespan

 This course provides the framework for students to perform comprehensive health assessments on clients across the lifespan.
 Students formulate safe nursing actions using the nursing process to collect information and perform a complete health history and physical assessment.
 Specific risk factors and determinants of health across the life span and contributors to negative health outcomes and health problems are discussed.
 Laboratory experiences will provide an opportunity to practice assessment skills.

-Prerequisites: MATH1320, ENGL1310, BIOL1111, BIOL1121, BIOL1310, BIOL1320, BIOL1330, PSYC1310, PSYC1320, NRSG1210, NRSG1332, NRSG1640, NRSG1650, NRSG1730 disorders and the promotion of healthy behaviors in clients.
-Clinical experiences provide the student an opportunity to apply theoretical nursing concepts and implement safe client-centered care to mothers, newborns, children and families in selected settings while reducing risk potential.
-Prerequisites: MATH1320, ENGL1310, BIOL1111, BIOL1121, BIOL1310, BIOL1320, BIOL1330, PSYC1310, PSYC1320, NRSG1210, NRSG1332, NRSG1640, NRSG1650, NRSG1730
+MATH1320, ENGL1310, BIOL1111, BIOL1121, BIOL1310, BIOL1320, BIOL1330, PSYC1310, PSYC1320, NRSG1210, NRSG1332, NRSG1640, NRSG1650, NRSG1730